omeka/omeka-s-enduser/docs/sites/site_pages.md

 - Map
 - Collecting

 Once you have added blocks to your page, click the Save button in the right hand corner.
+To leave without saving changes, click Cancel.

 You can delete any of the blocks by clicking on the trash can icon located in the upper right corner of the block.